Classless Inter-Domain Routing: Background

-The advantage of this system is that the network prefix could be determined for any IP address without any further information.
+The advantage of this system is that the network prefix can be determined for any IP address without any further information.
 The disadvantage is that networks were usually too big or too small for most organizations to use, because only three sizes were available.
 The smallest allocation and routing block contained 2^{8} = 256 addresses, larger than necessary for personal or department networks, but too small for most enterprises.
 The next larger block contained 2^{16} = 65536 addresses, too large to be used efficiently even by large organizations.
 But for network users who needed more than 65536 addresses, the only other size (2^{24}) provided far too many, more than 16 million.
 This led to inefficiencies in address use as well as inefficiencies in routing, because it required a large number of allocated class-C networks with individual route announcements, being geographically dispersed with little opportunity for route aggregation.